The information in this article applies to:

 Note: If you don't want to draw your own Wall Brackets and T-Channels you could use one of the Ceiling Tiles materials from the library here instead.
 Paris1 Textile is chosen here because its texture looks similar to a ceiling tile when we have manually drawn Wall Brackets and T-Channels.

-- In the Default Settings dialog, select Floor and click the Edit button.
-On the Structure panel of the Floor Defaults dialog for the current floor:
+- In the Default Settings dialog, select floor 1 under Floor Levels and click the Edit button.
+On the Structure panel of the Floor 1 Defaults dialog:

 - Click OK to close the dialog and apply your change, then click the Done button to close the Default Settings dialog, as well.